Loading

 Answer

-We want everyone to feel comfortable and have fun—there’s no need for formal attire at any point.
-For the wedding, we’re going with 'smart' cocktail attire—wear what makes you feel good and ready to celebrate!
-For more details on what to wear to each event, check out the Event Details page.
+We want everyone to feel comfortable and have fun.
+There’s no need for formalwear at any point.
+For the wedding, we’re going with smart cocktail attire.
+Wear whatever makes you feel good and ready to celebrate.
+For outfit suggestions for each event, head to the What's Happening page.

 Question